Jakob-Eichberger/TrainDatabase/README.md

 - Measuring the vehicle's speed using a raspberry pi.
 - Database can be imported from the new Roco Z21 app.

-*Note: TrainDatabase itself is in German.
-An English language package is planned.*
+*Note: TrainDatabase and its documentation is written in German.
+An English language package is **not** planned.*

 ## Getting Started